CoderLifeNet/StatusZen/README.md

 - Simplify the handling of HTTP responses by using descriptive constants or enums instead of numerical codes.
 - Improve code readability and maintainability by replacing magic numbers with meaningful names.
 - Provide consistent and clear responses in your APIs.

+#### Contributing
+We welcome contributions!
+Please fork this repository and submit pull requests to collaborate on improving this project.

+#### Contact
+Authored by Christopher Hacia.
+Feel free to reach out for collaboration opportunities!